Are you a History teacher in secondary education? Do you see controversial topics as a challenge, and are you eager to tackle them with your students?

 Or, have you found yourself avoiding a controversial historical issue in the classroom because of the lack of educational resources to teach it properly?
 Then, the Learning to Disagree training will be an ideal opportunity for you to be introduced to new pedagogical techniques and teaching styles.

-Learning to Disagree is a Professional Training and Development Course for history teachers, which will take place during the upcoming months in 12 countries:
+Learning to Disagree is a Professional Training and Development Course for history teachers, which will take place during the upcoming months in the following countries:

 Contents of the training